 Also, the temperature range that this candy thermometer supports is more than enough for most of our candy-making needs and deep-frying activities.
 This adds to the simple yet quite beneficial features that this product can offer kitchen enthusiasts and candy lovers like us.

-On the other hand, we find its quick lift clip-on mechanism quite useful, especially for situations where we need to position this candy thermometer at different areas around the pots that we use for cooking our candy solutions and deep-fried meals.
+On the other hand, we find its quick lift clip-on mechanism quite useful, especially for situations where we need to position this candy thermometer in different areas around the pots that we use for cooking our candy solutions and deep-fried meals.
 We also like the protective sheath cover that comes bundled with this product as it gives us a simple way to store the GoodCook classic candy thermometer after cleaning it.

 #10 – Taylor Precision Classic Candy Thermometer

 This is another candy thermometer from Taylor Precision Products, a credible manufacturer of high-quality cooking aids and kitchen tools.
 The Classic Line candy thermometer measures 8 inches long and can support a temperature range that’s suitable for candy and deep-fried recipes, making this kitchen product a multi-purpose cooking thermometer.
 Specifically, it can support sugar solutions and deep-fried food that need to be cooked at a temperature range from a low of 37°C (approximately 100°F) up to a high of 204°C (around 400°F).